sysmulch/docs/docs/installation-guides.md

 ## Installation guide for Moodle

 Moodle is an open source application for developing online learning environments.
 Moodle has been a big part of my work.
-A Moodle installation guide is available on moodle.org, but I’m not quite happy with its rough-edged quality.
-I’ve created my own version both as a documentation exercise and as a reference for future installs.
+A Moodle installation guide is available on moodle.org, but I'm not quite happy with its rough-edged quality.
+I've created my own version both as a documentation exercise and as a reference for future installs.

 [My installation guide](https://sysmulch.github.io/portfolio/docs/moodle-installation-cloud-server/) &mdash; compare with <a href="https://docs.moodle.org/405/en/Step-by-step_Installation_Guide_for_Ubuntu" target="_blank">the guide on moodle.org</a>